Dear Coach: How Should I Set A Goal For My Race If I’m Not As Fit As I’d Like To Be?

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 This is an interesting question, because the process for setting goals actually doesn’t change based on where your training is relative to where you’d planned for it to be.
 Your goal should always be to take maximum advantage of the fitness you’ve built in training.
 So what’s changed is not how you set your goal, but where your fitness is relative to where you wanted it to be.

-There are any number of great reasons, especially this year, that your training may have played out differently than you expected.
+There are any number of valid reasons that your training may have played out differently than you expected.
 It’s important to remember that this isn’t a permanent verdict about your fitness or your racing potential, it’s just where you are today.
 And where you are today is the best place to start when setting race goals: Take a look at what you’ve actually accomplished in training and use that as a basis to evaluate your potential.
 Based on your potential, you can set effort-level goals for each discipline within the race and based on those effort-level goals you can create some expectations for race times.

 The first step in evaluating the potential you’ve built so far in training is to understand your endurance base.
 In other words: Have you built the fitness to cover the race distance, regardless of pace?
 Your endurance base comes from a combination of consistent, shorter weekly training sessions and longer once-weekly sessions that build toward or beyond race-distance.
 If either the weekly consistency or the longer sessions aren’t where they should be, you may be best sticking with your endurance effort on race day.
 If your endurance base is solid, however, then you can start to evaluate the speed you’ve developed so far in training.